 One of Salmo’s rock murals, depicting a mining scene, can be found on the hotel’s north side.
 This was taken in October 2015.

-I hope the hotel can be saved.
-Owner John Mirko, who bought it specifically to preserve it and invested a significant amount in upgrades, is optimistic.
+Very fortunately, the hotel was repaired and reopened on Dec.
+3, 2024.
+Credit is due to owner John Mirko, who bought it specifically to preserve it and invested a significant amount in upgrades before the fire.

 In 2018, the Salmo Valley Historical Society got a peek inside the hotel, specifically the second floor and basement.
 That is the subject of a separate post.